Daily Leadership Thought #137 – Have We Lost Our Way?

-Lately, as a society, it feels like we have lost our way.
+Lately, our society seems to have lost its direction.
 The disproportionate celebration of the individual has come at great expense to the family and community.
-Other people have become props in our life who are discarded as they no longer suit our purpose.
+Other people have become props in our lives, discarded as they no longer serve our purpose.
 We tolerate less and expect more.
 We want what we want, and we want it now.
-We are worried more about what strangers think than strengthening the bonds of our existing relationships.
+We are more concerned about what strangers think than about strengthening the bonds of our existing relationships.

-It could be my age and being more aware of things, but I am convinced there are more egocentric people today than when I was younger.
+It could be that my age and increased awareness have made me more aware of this, but I am convinced that there are more egocentric people today than when I was younger.
 You meet people like this all the time.
-Whatever happens is always about them regardless of the situation and its consequences (for others).
+Whatever happens is always about them, regardless of the situation and its consequences (for others).
 Sadly, they have been buoyed in their attitudes by a cottage industry of self-help gurus and marketers that continue to reinforce the worldview that everyone should be the center of their own universe and everyone’s primary concern should be their own happiness and self-satisfaction.
 It feels like people can no longer compromise or handle adversity.
-How many of us even truly grasp and embrace the concepts of delayed gratification and self-sacrifice?
+To what extent do we genuinely understand and embrace the concepts of delayed gratification and self-sacrifice?

-We expect to be happy and fulfilled all the time and paradoxically we are less happy.
-You see the evidence everywhere: divorce rates now above 50%, parents putting their own needs ahead of their kids, parents over scheduling and stressing out their children and trying to live vicariously through their exploits, people switching jobs every 2-3 years, children living at home well into their Thirties, the number of people you know on anti-depressants, etc. The offspring of the “ME” generation has clearly been paying attention to the actions and attitudes of their parents.
+We expect to be happy and fulfilled all the time, and paradoxically, we are less happy.
+You see the evidence everywhere: divorce rates now above 50%, parents putting their own needs ahead of their kids, parents over-scheduling and stressing out their children and trying to live vicariously through their exploits, people switching jobs every 2-3 years, children living at home well into their Thirties, the number of people you know on antidepressants, etc. The offspring of the “ME” generation have clearly paid attention to the actions and attitudes of their parents.
 It is all quite sad.

 - Money and material things aren’t the pathways to joy or enlightenment and never will be.

-- Pay attention to your own attitudes and actions before rushing to judge others.
+- Pay attention to your attitudes and actions before rushing to judge others.

-- Treat people the way that you would want to be treated or better yet, treat them how they want to be treated.
+- Treat people the way you would want to be treated, or better yet, treat them the way they want to be treated.

 - You get out of life what you put into it.